Second Draw PPP Loan: Your top questions answered

 Thank you for reviewing our frequently asked questions.
 Information contained within this document includes direct excerpts from Small Business Administration (SBA) guidance available here.

-In addition to this article, we have comprehensive resource centers for COVID-19 and the CARES Act, including additional discussions on the employee retention credit and previous articles on the PPP loans.
+In addition to this article we have additional discussions on the employee retention credit and previous articles on the PPP loans.
 If you have additional questions, please reach out to your Plante Moran advisor.